image357/password/docs/rest.md

 func StopService(timeout int) error
 ```

-StopService will block execution and try to gracefully shut down any rest service during the timout period.
+StopService will block execution and try to gracefully shut down any rest service during the timeout period.
 The service is guaranteed to be closed at the end of the timeout.

 <a name="TestAccessFunc"></a>
 ## type [TestAccessFunc](<https://github.com/image357/password/blob/main/rest/simple.go#L27>)